kangkandc1/German-Public-Transport/README.md

 5. Relative inaccessibility of destinations that do not lie within the city boundaries with ÖPNV.

 In this Application, we are trying to quantify  the problem arising out of longer travel while using public transit in the different states of Germany.
-I have completed analysis for 4 states so far.
+I have completed analysis for 5 states so far(Nordrhein Westfalen, Niedersachsen, Hessen, Saarland and Bayern).
 Collarborators are welcome to work on the other states of Germany so that we can cover the whole of the country.